 The thing is that more than 30 percent of employees have left a position within six months of starting, usually because companies didn’t plan the onboarding process well.
 Does a new employee have a good relationship with their colleagues?
 Do they know what the company’s goals and values are?
 Is their work valued?
 These are just a few questions that a recruiter should deal with.

-Why is onboarding so important?
+Why is the onboarding process so important?

 HR professional society SHRM define onboarding as “a process of integrating a new employee with a company and its culture, as well as getting a new hire the tools and information needed to become a productive member of the team.”
 However, there are more benefits of a successful onboarding process: